-Bulky Days are those designated dates on which large and/or bulky items, such as bedding,
+Bulky Days, dates on which large and/or bulky items, such as bedding,

-furniture, etc., may be brought to the Transfer Station for disposal.
+furniture, etc., may be brought to the Transfer Station for disposal, are the SECOND Wednesday and following Saturday of April, July and October.
 As the cost to operate the Transfer Station is reflected in the taxes that the residents of Sheffield and Wheelock must pay, everything that helps reduce that cost is a direct savings to the taxpayers of the communities.

 Recyclables accepted at the Sheffield / Wheelock Transfer Station